amberiitd/book-service/README.md

 - **Database Indexing**: Optimize database queries with indexing on relevant columns.
 - **Caching**: Improve performance by caching query results in memory.

+## Swagger Documentation

+Explore the API interactively using Swagger documentation.
+Swagger provides a user-friendly interface to understand the API endpoints, parameters, and response formats.

+To access Swagger documentation, run the API and visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) in your browser.

 ## Endpoints

 ### GET /books